Norton Juster: Other media

 Both The Phantom Tollbooth and The Dot and the Line were adapted into films by animator Chuck Jones.
 The latter film received the 1966 Academy Award for Best Animated Short Film.

-The Phantom Tollbooth was also adapted into a musical by Norton Juster and Sheldon Harnick, with lyrics by Sheldon Harnick and music composed by Arnold Black.
+The Phantom Tollbooth was also adapted into a musical by Juster and Sheldon Harnick, with lyrics by Sheldon Harnick and music composed by Arnold Black.

 There have been musical settings of "A Colorful Symphony" from The Phantom Tollbooth for narrator and orchestra and of The Dot and the Line for narrator and chamber ensemble by composer Robert Xavier Rodriguez.